PagerDuty/incident-response-docs/docs/training/overview.md

 * [Incident Response Training Course](../training/courses/incident_response.md) - Introductory course on incident response and the role of the Incident Commander.

 ## Example Incident
-This recorded call is a reenactment of an actual major incident that occurred at PagerDuty in [January 2017](https://status.pagerduty.com/incidents/510k1bnvwv6g).
+This recorded call is a reenactment of an actual major incident that occurred at PagerDuty in January 2017.
 Some details have been changed in the interest of brevity and privacy, but the incident remains otherwise largely intact.
-For more details about the recording, you can read the [PagerDuty blog post](https://www.pagerduty.com/blog/incident-response-reenactment/).
+For more details about the recording, you can read the [PagerDuty blog post](https://www.pagerduty.com/blog/incident-response-reenactment/){:target="_blank" }.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/yoY_pDxc0TA?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## National Incident Management System (NIMS)
-Our incident response process is loosely based on the [US National Incident Management System (NIMS)](https://www.fema.gov/national-incident-management-system), which is described as,
+Our incident response process is loosely based on the [US National Incident Management System (NIMS)](https://www.fema.gov/national-incident-management-system){:target="_blank" }, which is described as,

   _A systematic, proactive approach to guide departments and agencies at all levels of government, nongovernmental organizations, and the private sector to work together seamlessly and manage incidents involving all threats and hazards—regardless of cause, size, location, or complexity—in order to reduce loss of life, property, and harm to the environment._